 The judgement takes place at the beginning of the thousand years of Christ’s reign, and a thousand years is the period during which the wicked suffer pain.
 Justice is administered on the earth and under the earth.
 At the end of this period, the Devil will be released.
 He will deceive the nations one last time and gather them for battle against Jerusalem.
 He will be defeated, and thrown into the lake, not now for isolation and torment but for destruction (Rev 20:10; the last part of this verse, in the future tense, looks forward from the writer’s present time to the situation in 20:2).
 Then the lake itself will be no more, for the present heaven and earth will have passed away (Rev 21:1, marking the end of the paragraph).

 The words translated ‘forever and ever’ are eis tous aionas ton aionon, literally ‘to the ages of the ages’.
 The phrase is slightly ambiguous.
 Does it mean ‘forever and ever’, or for a duration as long as there are ages, which are necessarily circumscribed periods?
 Or perhaps it is an example of Hebraic hyperbole, to drive home the gravity of the warning (as in Matt 5:29, 19:24)?
 God is outside time and space; the ages are part of the creation (Heb 1:2, 11:3), and the old creation will not last forever.
 Nonetheless, God lives as if he were also in time and space, ‘forever and ever,’ and those who drink from the fountain of life and eat of the bread of life will also live forever, eis ton aiona, heirs of the new creation (Jn 4:14, 6:51, 8:51).
-In Ephesians Paul speaks about the mystery of the gospel that was hidden since the beginning, literally ‘from the ages’ (3:9), looking back rather than forward.
+In Ephesians Paul speaks about the mystery of the gospel that was hidden since the beginning, literally ‘from the ages’ (3:9).
 The revelation of the mystery was ‘according to the purpose of the ages’ which he conceived in Christ (Eph 3:11), fore-ordained from the beginning.
 The present time is ‘the end’ (I Cor 10:11) or ‘consummation’ of the ages (Heb 9:26).